0 item $0.00

 Heart Foundation Catalyst Partnership Grants

-The Baker Heart and Diabetes Institute welcomes the announcement of the Heart Foundation’s inaugural Catalyst Partnership Grant Awardees with two of our pioneering researchers selected to help transform Australia’s heart health future through this initiative.
+The Baker Heart and Diabetes Institute welcomes the announcement of the Heart Foundation’s inaugural Catalyst Partnership Grant Awardees with two of our pioneering researchers selected to help change the landscape of Australia’s heart health future.

-Associate Professor Alex Pinto’s research into regenerating the heart after a heart attack will be boosted with a Catalyst Grant.
-Professor Peter Meikle’s research into smarter screening with lipidomics will receive equivalent funding.
+Associate Professor Alex Pinto’s research into regenerating the heart after a heart attack, and Professor Peter Meikle’s research into smarter screening with lipidomics have been awarded Catalyst Grants.
+Both these projects are using cutting edge methods and have the potential to be transformative in cardiovascular health both nationally and internationally

-Professor Miekle and Associate Professor Pinto’s teams will each receive $100,000 from the Heart Foundation in addition to support seeking further funding from philanthropy and other sources including impact investment and venture capital.
+Assoc.
+Prof. Pinto and Prof. Miekle’s teams will each receive $100,000 from the Heart Foundation in addition to support seeking further funding from philanthropy and other sources including impact investment and venture capital.

 Each of the ten projects are distinctly varied with each reflecting the bold approach needed to tackle Australia’s leading cause of death and hospitalisation: cardiovascular disease (CVD).